Ayutthaya Day Trip - Foto 1

 Description

 At the indicated time, we'll meet at National Stadium BTS Station.
-Then we'll travel to the Bang Pa-In Royal Palace in an air-conditioned vehicle, arriving at 10 am.
-This former Thai King's summer residence features a riverside complex with notable architecture, including golden pagodas and serene pools.
+Then we'll make our way to the Bang Pa-In Royal Palace in an air-conditioned vehicle, arriving at 10 am.
+This former Thai King's summer royal residence features a riverside palace complex with notable architecture.

-Next, we'll proceed to the ruins of Ayutthaya, founded in 1350 as the second capital of the Siamese Kingdom.
-The city fell to the Burmese army in 1767, resulting in its abandonment and the preservation of its ancient structures as a glimpse into the past.
-The prominent tree roots around scattered Buddha heads contribute to the historical appeal of this destination.
+Next, we'll continue to the ruins of Ayutthaya, founded in 1350 as the second capital of the Siamese Kingdom.
+The city was destroyed by the Burmese army in 1767, leaving behind ancient structures that offer a glimpse into the past.
+The numerous tree roots around scattered Buddha heads enhance the historical ambiance of the site.

-After exploring, we will have lunch at a local restaurant.
-The itinerary includes visits to Wat Mahathat, featuring a Buddha head among tree roots; Wat Mongkol Borpit, known for its large seated Buddha statue; and Wat Phra Sri Sanphet, the most important complex of the ancient capital.
+After exploring, we'll stop for lunch at a local restaurant.
+You'll have several hours to visit significant ancient religious sites, including Wat Mahathat, with a large Buddha head among tree roots, Wat Mongkol Borpit, home to an enormous seated Buddha statue, and Wat Phra Sri Sanphet, the most important complex in the ancient capital.

-Finally, we will explore Wat Chaiwatthanaram, recognized for its distinct stone Thai Buddhist chedis, contributing to Ayutthaya's UNESCO status since 1991.
+Lastly, we'll explore Wat Chaiwatthanaram, known for its impressive stone Thai Buddhist chedis monument, which contributed to Ayutthaya's UNESCO status in 1991.

 Dress code